yoanesber/Spring-Boot-JWT-Auth-Kong/README.md

- # Spring Boot Department API with Kong API Gateway & Rate Limiting
+ # Spring Boot Department API with Kong JWT Authentication (DB-Backed Mode)

 ## 🚀Overview
 This project is a **Spring Boot REST API** for managing department data.
 It integrates **Kong API Gateway** as a reverse proxy and security layer, running in **DB-Backed Mode with PostgreSQL**.
 The **JWT Plugin** is enabled to handle authentication **without modifying the application code**.